jabo-arnold-landry/testing-lesson/README.md

 # Description

-This Repo demonstrates unit and integration tests demo that explains the use case for both types of tests and how tcan write both of the tests for your application APIs and functions.
+This Repo demonstrates unit and integration tests demo that explains the use case for both types of tests and how you can write both of the tests for your application APIs and functions.

 # Project setup